bbaldino/bits-io/README.md

 ## Types

 ### `BitCursor`
-`BitCursor` is analgous to the [`std::io::Cursor`](https://doc.rust-lang.org/std/io/struct.Cursor.html) type, but its API is defined in terms of bits instead of bytes.
+`BitCursor` is analogous to the [`std::io::Cursor`](https://doc.rust-lang.org/std/io/struct.Cursor.html) type, but its API is defined in terms of bits instead of bytes.